 - vision loss

-Mild forms of West Nile virus cause flu-like symptoms and may be confused with the flu.
-Mild symptoms include:
+A mild infection doesn’t usually last as long.
+Mild forms of West Nile virus may be confused with the flu.
+Symptoms include:

 - body aches

 - swollen lymph glands

 - rash on your chest, stomach, or back